 If you are a fan of the vibrant rich colors of spring produce, then you will be a fan of beets.
 Many people consider it a winter vegetable, but it is in the peak spring season when you can taste its flavor the best.
 In the spring they taste a little sweet and slightly less earthy than they do in the winter.

-Whether you opt for red beets or golden beets, you can make a salad out of them, pickle them, boil them, roast them, or use them to make soup (like this Chinese Borscht Soup).
+Whether you opt for red beets or golden beets, you can make a salad out of them, pickle them, boil them, roast them, or use them to make soup.

 More Spring Produce

 Some other fruits and vegetables that grow in the spring season are:

 Tips for Shopping for Spring Produce

 - Smell the produce.
 One of the oldest tricks in the book is to literally smell the fruit or vegetable you are considering buying.
 Fruit should have a sweet smell to it which will indicate ripeness.

 - Check the skin.
 Examine the fruit or vegetable.
 You want produce that is firm to the touch but not too firm that it doesn’t move when you press your finger gently in it.
 Check and avoid produce that has any marks and bruises, dents, wrinkles, or soft areas.